alexadmin/it_overview/README.md

 - Saga pattern suited for microservices.
 It is local transaction directed by message broker.
 - When services are loosely coupled, a change to one service should not require a change to another.
 (9, p.
 65)
+- do not store files in microservices https://stackoverflow.com/questions/47938144/serving-static-files-in-a-microservices-environment

 # Documentation